 Queen’s Hospitality Services is dedicated to providing healthy and nutritious food for all campus community members.
 Along with menu items and services for alternative diets and allergies, our team is happy to meet with you to discuss your specific needs.

-MPH, RD, Dietitian and Wellness Manager
+Registered Dietitian and Wellness Manager

 Campus Executive Chef, Allergy and Alternative Diets contact